-Optometric Vision Therapy, also called visual training or VT, is devoted to aiding development while improving and enhancing visual performance.
+Optometric Vision Therapy, also called visual training or OVT for short, is devoted to aiding development while improving and enhancing visual performance.

 Unlike other forms of exercise, the goals of Optometric Vision Therapy does not include strengthening the eye muscles, because your eye muscles are already very strong.
-Although Vision Therapy activities do cross over into the areas of Occupational Therapy and Educational Therapy, what separates vision therapy from other therapies is the exclusive use of lenses, prisms, flippers (a kind of double-lens tool) and anaglyphic (3-D) filters.
-Other tools used in Vision Therapy include occluders (patches), electronic targets with timing mechanisms, balance boards, customized VT computer programs (including reading, visual memory, perceptual skills and much more), board and specialized card games, building activities and a wide variety of books.
+Although Optometric Vision Therapy activities do cross over into the areas of Occupational Therapy and Educational Therapy, optometric vision therapy differs from other therapies in its exclusive use of lenses, prisms, flippers (a kind of double-lens tool) and anaglyphic (3-D) filters.
+Other tools used in Vision Therapy include occluders (patches), electronic targets with timing mechanisms, balance boards, customized OVT computer programs (including reading, visual memory, perceptual skills, etc.), board and specialized card games, building activities, and a wide variety of books.

 - Preventing vision and eye problems from developing

 - Developing visual skills to perform more effectively in school, work and play

 - Enhancing abilities on tasks requiring sustained visual effort

 - Remediation or compensation for existing vision and eye problems

 There are five key areas of function that Optometric Vision Therapy addresses: